hariv/hariv.github.io/_pages/about.md

 ## News
 ### 2025
+- <span style="font-size:18px;">Presented *"FP-Inconsistent: Measurement and Analysis of Fingerprint Inconsistencies in Evasive Bot Traffic"* at IMC'25 at Madison</span>
 - <span style="font-size:18px;">Recognized as a top reviewer at *AISec Workshop '25*, co-located with *ACM Conference on Computer and Communications Security '25*</span>
 - <span style="font-size:18px;">Served as a reviewer for *IEEE Transactions on Computers* upon invitation</span>
 - <span style="font-size:18px;">Started working as an Applied Research Scientist Intern at Amazon's AWS Fraud Prevention Team</span>